department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/mustard-gas-lewisite.md

 ### What if I need help filing my disability claim?

-If you have questions about benefits related to mustard gas exposure, you can contact us via email. <a href="mailto:mustardgas@vba.va.gov">Email us at mustardgas@vba.va.gov</a>
+If you have questions about benefits related to mustard gas exposure or lewisite exposure, you can contact us via email. <a href="mailto:mustardgas@vba.va.gov">Email us at mustardgas@vba.va.gov</a>

 You can also get help from a trained professional trusted to help with VA-related claims.
 [Get help filing your claim](/disability/get-help-filing-claim/).